-Camps like Tomboy became towns of their own, complete with a school, store, stables, and even a tennis court and bowling alley.
+The following image depicts the Tomboy Mine, which was situated at 11,500 feet in elevation in the aptly named Savage Basin.
+Mines like Tomboy became towns of their own, complete with a school, store, stables, and even a tennis court and bowling alley.

-Yule Marble Quarry at the town of Marble
+Yule Marble Quarry

 Not all riches taken from Colorado mines were gold and silver.
 At the aptly named town of Marble, a world-class marble deposit was developed at the Yule Quarry.